open-contracting/software-development-handbook/docs/python/code.rst

    message = "Is '{person[name]}' correct?".format(person=person)

-is easier to read and write than:
+is easier to write than:

 .. code-block:: python